 World Bank Governor

-Ignazio Visco, the governor of the Central Bank of Italy, represents Italy on the World Bank Board of Governors, the Bank’s senior decision-making body.
-The governors, usually ministers of finance or development, meet twice a year.
-The governors have the power to admit and suspend members of the World Bank Group, increase or decrease the authorized capital stock, determine the distribution of the net income of the Bank, and decide on the World Bank Group’s overall strategic direction.
-Carlo Monticelli, head of International Financial Relations, Treasury Department in the Italian Ministry of Finance, serves as Italy’s alternate governor.
+Ignazio Visco, the Governor of the Central Bank of Italy, represents Italy on the World Bank Board of Governors, the Bank’s senior decision-making body.
+The Governors, usually Ministers of Finance or Development, meet twice a year.
+The Governors have the power to admit and suspend members of the World Bank Group, increase or decrease the authorized capital stock, determine the distribution of the net income of the Bank, and decide on the World Bank Group’s overall strategic direction.
+Ms. Gelsomina Vigliotti, head of International Financial Relations, Treasury Department in the Italian Ministry of Finance, serves as Italy’s Alternate Governor.

 World Bank Executive Director

-The governor delegates responsibility for overseeing the day-to-day business of Italy’s interests at the Bank to the executive director (ED) for Italy.
+The Governor Delegates responsibility for overseeing the day-to-day business of Italy’s interests at the Bank to the Executive Director (ED) for Italy.
 EDs reside in Washington and normally meet twice a week to decide on borrowing and financial questions, projects, and policies that impact World Bank Group general operations.
-Italy's executive director also represents Albania, Greece, Portugal, San Marino, Timor-Leste, and Malta.
-Piero Cipollone is the current ED for Italy on the 25-member World Bank Board of Executive Directors, and Nuno Mota Pinto of Portugal is the alternate executive director.
+Italy's Executive Director also represents Albania, Greece, Portugal, San Marino, Timor-Leste, and Malta.
+Matteo Bugamelli is the current ED for Italy on the 25-member World Bank Board of Executive Directors, and Miguel Coelho of Portugal is the Alternate Executive Director.

 Shares and Voting Power